christianlet/pull-requests/README.md

 # Pull Requests

+## Prerequisites

+1. Clone down `git @github.com:christianlet/pull-requests-api`
+2. Navigate to the newly cloned directory and run `docker build .`

+These commands build the static image for the API.

 ## Getting started

-Duplicate the `.env.local.sample` file with the name `.env.local`
+1. Duplicate the `.env.local.sample` file with the name `.env.local`

-Add your PAT token to the config key `VITE_PAT`
+2. Add your PAT token to the config key `VITE_PAT`

-Run `docker-compose up -d` to start up the application
+3. Run `docker-compose up -d` to start up the application

 ## .env

 |Key|Description|
 |-|-|